xaviersalazar/check-exercises/README.md

     `git clone git@github.com:xaviersalazar/check-exercises.git`

-2. From your terminal navigate to the folder __check-exercises__, and within the folder run the command
+2. From your terminal navigate to the folder __check-exercises__.
+This will be the folder you cloned in the previous step, or if you downloaded it, it will be a .zip file.
+Within the __check-exercises__ folder run the command

     `python3 check-exercises.py`